FaeroDev/readme-generator/README.md

   * Linux: `/home/readme-generator/`
   * Windows: `C:\"program files"\readme-generator\`
   * Gitbash for Windows: `/c/'program files'/readme-generator/`.

   If you choose another directory and want to use the shell scripts, you will need to change the referenced directory in the scripts.

+  Once the repo has been cloned, navigate to the specified directory and run `npm install` to install the required dependencies.

   *Optional -- to use the shell scripts you must include the file in your PATH.
 Use `rmgen.cmd` for Powershell and CMD, and `rmgen` for Linux and other bash.*
   - Linux -bash (or Windows Sunsytem for Linux) : `/usr/bin/` is a common location in PATH for scripts